Grab Your Relationship Battery Pack | Deloitte US has been saved

 Knowing yourself and what energizes and depletes you could significantly impact your well-being and your career.
 I have become more intentional about experimenting and finding out what relationship strategies work for me in the short and long term.
 Give it a try yourself, grab your relationship battery pack, and see how it feels!

-Virginie is the Science of Relationships program leader within the Deloitte Greenhouse®, which helps leaders and their teams disrupt ordinary thinking, bring clarity to decision-making and reveal new opportunities for growth.
-As part of this role, she develops the strategy and oversees a team that conducts research and develops new content and workflow embedded tools to help reimagine and reignite relationships at work.
-With a background in strategy and law, Virginie brings more than 15 years of experience helping corporations and other entities (e.g. startups, foundations) in Europe and the Americas bring their ideas to life.
-Prior to her role, she spent over a decade in the Monitor Deloitte strategy practice driving corporate strategy projects and senior executive development, and several years innovating various aspects of Deloitte’s Executive Accelerator programs including overseeing new space strategy and next-generation physical immersive space design.
+Virginie is the Executive Accelerators leader for the CSO program in partnership with Monitor Deloitte, which supports the most senior enterprise strategy and transformation leaders.
+As part of this role, she is responsible for the program’s strategy, innovation and operations.
+She oversees a team driving experiences, data & insights, community engagement, as well as products and tools.
+With a background in strategy and law, Virginie brings more than 15 years of experience helping corporations and C-suite executives in Europe and the United States bring their aspirations to life.
+Prior to her role, she spent over a decade in the Monitor Deloitte strategy practice driving corporate strategy and senior executive development, and several years innovating various aspects of Deloitte’s Executive Accelerator programs including overseeing new space strategy, next-generation physical immersive space design, go-to-market as well as relationship science.